dalibo/pitrery/upgrade.md

   two versions.

-* The post backup hook script, configurable using `PRE_BACKUP_COMMAND`, is now run after the pre backup hook, even if the backup fails.
+* The post backup hook script, configurable using `POST_BACKUP_COMMAND`, is now run after the pre backup hook, even if the backup fails.
 The new `PITRERY_EXIT_CODE` environment variable is set to the exit code of the backup.